[Tolen Ren's memory]

 CHAKOTAY: Tuvok, lock phasers on their navigational deflectors.

 TUVOK: Acknowledged.
-Numiri ships are closing, four thousand kilometres.
+Numiri ships are closing.
+Four thousand

 CHAKOTAY: It worked against those Starfleet runabouts.